CodeHind/CodeHind-Template/README.md

 #### Question 2: what services codehind provide?

-Answer 2: CodeHind helps to acknowledge you!
-We provide services like website development,digital marketing, online advertisement, and much more.
-YOU CAN VISIT OUT SITE TO KEARN PROGRAMMING LANGUAGES ALSO www.codehind.com
+Answer 2: codehind helps to acknowledge you! we provide services like website development,digital marketing, online advertisement, and much more.
+You can visit our site to learn prgramming languages also www.codhind.com